10 Amazing Things To Do in Baños, Ecuador

 Cuenca is a favorite town of many travelers to Cuenca.
 Although much farther away from Baños than Quito, it is still a very easy journey.

-- You will want to make your way to Terminal Terrestre in Cuenca.
+- Make your way to Terminal Terrestre in Cuenca, conveniently near the airport.

-- They have 3 buses a day and one of those runs at night leaving at 11 pm and getting to Baños at 6 am.
+- They have three buses a day, including a night bus that leaves at 11 pm and arrives in Baños at 6 am.

-- The night bus will save you money on accommodation and costs between $7 and $11
+- Taking the night bus can save you money on accommodation.
+Tickets cost between $7 and $11.

 10 Amazing Things to do in Baños, Ecuador

 I volunteered in Baños for a little over a month.
-It was during an interesting time as arrived only a few days before Ecuador’s longest protest in its history.
+It was an interesting time, as I arrived only a few days before Ecuador’s longest protest in its history.

-Unfortunately, this meant I wasn’t able to do as many activities as I would have liked to but I still got to do a handful of them.
+Unfortunately, this meant I couldn’t do as many activities as I would have liked to but I still got to do a handful of them.

-All of the hikes I have done myself and other things on this list I was told about but wasn’t allowed to go.
-It is tough but I will be back.
+I have done all of the hikes myself, and I was told about other things on this list but wasn’t allowed to go.
+It is tough, but I will be back.

 1. Hike to Sendero de la Virgen

-The main part of this hike is along multiple sets of stairs that will eventually lead you to the statue of the Virgen.
+The main part of this hike is along multiple sets of stairs that eventually lead to the statue of the Virgin.

-Here many people sit and hang out, taking in the views of Baños below.
+Many people sit and hang out here, taking in the views of Baños below.

 Hiking details of Mirador de Baños: